pchiorean/Indentz/README.md

 - **Export in a custom folder:** Choose a different output location instead of the default source document folder.

-- **Prepend a prefix:** Prepends this text to the exported file names.
+- **Prepend a prefix:** Prepends this text to the exported filenames.

-- **Append a suffix:** Appends this text to the exported file names.
+- **Append a suffix:** Appends this text to the exported filenames.

   💡 **Tip:** You can attach a suffix to a preset by including it after the _last_ underscore.
 For example, selecting preset `X4_350dpi_39L300_HighRes` will automatically set the suffix to `HighRes`.